Kernel-rb/junior-backend-prep/README.md

 ## Introduction

 This repository is dedicated to my journey in becoming a junior backend developer.
 It includes various projects, exercises, and resources that I have gathered and worked on to build and enhance my backend development skills.

-## Projects

-Here are some of the projects included in this repository: